shengdade/ECE1779_Assignment1/README.md

 ### S3
 - All user images are saved on S3
 - Each user has one bucket
-- Brower loads images directly from S3 links
+- Browser loads images directly from S3 links
 ### EC2
 #### Master instance (one)
 - Check CPU utilization of each worker every minute